What Is a Relapse Prevention Program

 - Make positive changes to your lifestyle

-It is important that you learn how to identify high-risk situations and then react to them safely to continue living sober.
-Furthermore, by tweaking your lifestyle, you will be making wiser decisions and naturally avoiding not only the substances themselves but also the old temptations, scenarios, and groups, and individual people that once played a negative role in your life.
+It is vital that you learn how to identify high-risk situations and then react to them safely to continue living sober.
+Furthermore, by tweaking your lifestyle, you will be making wiser decisions and naturally avoiding relapse by avoiding the substances themselves and the old temptations, scenarios, groups, and individual people that once played a negative role in your life.

-As you enter into and move through a relapse prevention program, you will gradually become better equipped to manage addiction in a healthy way.
-You will also learn how to steer clear of and safely address the different underlying factors of your drug and alcohol addiction.
+As you enter into and move through a relapse prevention program, you will gradually become better equipped to manage addiction healthily.
+You will also learn how to steer clear of and safely address the underlying factors of your drug and alcohol addiction.

-Relapse prevention through an aftercare program will enhance your positive momentum during recovery and expand upon the gains you made in rehab and during addiction treatment.
+Relapse prevention through an aftercare program will enhance your positive momentum during recovery and expand upon your gains in rehab and addiction treatment.

 Learn Coping Skills in Rehab; Apply them in Sober Living

 An advantage of professional relapse prevention therapy is the ability to acquire the essential coping skills that help you find success with your long-term recovery.
 You’ll be taught to confront the various thoughts, feelings, places, people, and memories that could trigger a relapse.
 Additionally, you will be armed with the skills you need to cope with these potentially harmful feelings.
-With the right set of coping skills in your toolbox, learned and reinforced during an aftercare program, you will be better equipped to prevent relapse.
+You will be better equipped to prevent relapse with the right coping skills in your toolbox, learned and reinforced during an aftercare program.
 Join us in the following programs:

 - Fentanyl addiction treatment